SMLaursen/tsncf/README.md

 #Time Sensitive Network Configuration Framework
-The TSN configuration framework is used to retrieve and optimize the VLAN routings used for configuring a TSN network topology.
+The TSN configuration framework is used to retrieve and optimize the routing used for configuring a TSN network topology.

 ## Dependencies ###
 Being based on Java TSNCF should run on all major platforms.
 Following external dependencies are needed and have been verified: